ColtonSilvaonKnoxKontor/Enscrambled/README.md

 # Work in Progress

 - Make it like computer worm

+- Add secondary passcode key coming from attacker's server with tor service

 - Block shutdown/reboot signal from executing

 - Tamper web server (Apache2 or nginx) to point generated "index.html"

-- (FAIL) Can detatch to terminal and can relaunch itself to a new terminal session
+- (IN PROGRESS) Can detatch to terminal and can relaunch itself to a new terminal session

 - Multi-thread (Not too stress on CPU)